wrs225/Caravel-Vector-Coprocessor-AI/README.md

 # ISA and Register Mapping

 The instructions supported on the processor are included in the table below.
-We had GPT4 generate an initial draft of the instructions, then we changed them as needed for our implementaton to make sense.
-Any of these instrucitons can be run by sending the instruciton over the wishbone address 0x30000000.
-The only exception to these instructions are the load/store instrucitons.
-Where instead writing to a vector or scalar register via sending a load/store instruciton over 0x30000000, you can just write or read from memory addresses:
+We had GPT4 generate an initial draft of the instructions, and then we changed them as needed for our implementation to make sense.
+Any of these instructions can be run by sending the instruction over the wishbone address 0x30000000.
+The only exception to these instructions is the load/store instructions.
+Instead writing to a vector or scalar register via sending a load/store instruction over 0x30000000, you can just write or read from memory addresses:
 0x30000004 -> 0x30000380 for vector registers
 0x30001000 -> 0x30001018 for scalar registers

-Additionally, for predicate register instrucitons you do not need to actually set Ssrc to anything meaningful, as each element in the destination predicate register will have values written to it for anything valuable.
-It is reccomended you use the C library ```vplib``` to interact with the processor, as this abstracts low-level register reads and writes.
+Additionally, for predicate register instructions you do not need to actually set Ssrc to anything meaningful, as each element in the destination predicate register will have values written to it for anything valuable.
+It is recommended you use the C library ```vplib``` to interact with the processor, as this abstracts low-level register reads and writes.

 ## ISA